-Annual Open Enrollment is a crucial time of the year, as it's potentially the only time that you can make new selections, as well as make any changes to your current benefits.
+Annual open enrollment is a crucial time of the year, as it's potentially the only time that you can make new selections, as well as make any changes to your current benefits.
 Make sure to take advantage of this by looking through all your available benefits.

-What do I need to do during annual Open Enrollment?
+What do I need to do during annual open enrollment?

 There are a few steps that are very similar to our guide on What to Expect When Selecting Your Benefits.
-You should have been notified of your upcoming Open Enrollment, including when it begins and ends.
-Before you log in and complete the steps below, make sure today is actually within your Open Enrollment period, otherwise you will not see any benefits to select from.
+You should have been notified of your upcoming open enrollment, including when it begins and ends.
+Before you log in and complete the steps below, make sure today is actually within your open enrollment period, otherwise, you will not see any benefits to select from.
 The steps are:

-- Complete personal and dependent information
+- Complete profile information

 - Review and submit your enrollment

-Complete personal and dependent information
+Complete profile information

 - You should add all the dependents that you may want to be covered on your benefits.
 If you're shopping and need to go back to add a dependent, follow the steps outlined in the article on adding a dependent.

-Updating personal information in Maxwell
+Adding profile information in Maxwell

 Review your available benefits